lexi933/personal_site/content/df6.md

 ---
-weight: 1
+weight: 2
 title: "Dark Futures 6 | Vancouver"
-description: "Slides from my talk at Dark Fu"
+description: "Slides from Dark Futures 6 | The Dark Side of Big Data"
-nav_heading: "Cope Case Study"
+nav_heading: "Dark Futures 6 | Vancouver"
-thumbnail: "cope.jpg"
+#thumbnail: "cope.jpg"
-case_short_title: "Cope iOS App"
-case_title: "Cope iOS App"
-case_subtitle: "Mobile App Design"
+case_short_title: "Dark Futures 6"
+case_title: "Dark Futures 6"
+case_subtitle: "The Dark Side of Big Data"
 case_description: "Cope is a mobile app that allows mental health help seekers track their symptoms and medication.
 I helped them create a minimum viable product for testing."
 case_feature_img: "featured-cope.jpg"
 case_summary: "Cope is an application that helps users track their mental health.
 Progress is measured through the use of a check-in system, calendar, medicine tracker and a summary dashboard.
 I created a minimum viable product for this application."
-team: ["Alexis Collado", "Carlos Arcenas", "Kat Uytiepo", "John Palomo"]
-roles: ["Branding and Identity", "User Interface Design", "Prototyping", "User Research"]
-methods: ["Sketching", "Mockups", "Guerilla Testing"]
 button_links:
     - link: "https://marvelapp.com/g4b64e/screen/14364499"
       img: "eyeball.svg"